jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.protect('abc123')

+The password should be an ASCII string.
 Passing the empty string ``''`` is the same as turning on protection without a password.
+See the note below on the "password" strength.

 You can specify which worksheet elements you wish to protect by passing a dictionary in the ``options`` argument with any or all of the following keys::